stevapple/swiftbox/README.md

 ## Installation

-By default, the `root` user will install `swiftenv` at `/usr/bin`, and other users at `/usr/local/bin`.
+By default, `swiftenv` will be installed at `/usr/bin`.
 The working directory will be set to `/opt/swift` for `root` and `~/.swiftenv` for other users.

-Remember: There will be two sets of Swift environments if you use both (unrecommended).
-The local one will be in favor by default if you don't access it with `sudo`.
+There will be two sets of Swift environments if you use both.
+The local one is in favor by default unless you don't access `swiftenv` with `sudo`.
+Toolchains installed by `root` can be used by all users.

 ```bash
 # With wget